Our asks: an emergency programme to insulate our homes

 Right now, many people don’t have the upfront cash to pay for measures that’ll likely save them money over the next few years.
 We’re therefore calling for this programme of basic measures to be paid for by the government in low-income areas, but channelled through councils.
 We’re also suggesting avoiding means testing for the programme as this’ll just add extra bureaucracy and slow things down, and may also discourage some low-income homes from participating.

 It depends on the measures installed and the cost of energy.
 But even basic measures can save people significant money.
 Loft or cavity wall insulation, for example, will each save a household around 20% on its bills and pay for themselves in a few years.
-And this saving will increase once the energy price cap is increased to £3,000 in April 2023.

 Currently it costs £450 more per year to heat a home rated Energy Performance Certificate (EPC) D than a home rated EPC C, and £1,350 more for a home rated EPC E. Bringing all homes up to EPC C standard in England would save householders £10.2 billion in energy costs each year.